-Top 10 Best Dog Life Jackets for SUP (2017 - 2018)
+Top 10 Best Dog Life Jackets for SUP

 Why You Should Take Your Dog Stand Up Paddleboarding

 Dogs make great companions in general because of their ability to read and respond to our emotions.
 If you love to go stand up paddle boarding then there is a good chance that your dog will too.
-Almost all breeds love to swim so fear of the water shouldn’t be a big issue.
-The only exception to this is possibly bull dogs and pugs as they aren’t the best swimmers.
+Almost all breeds love to swim so a fear of the water shouldn’t be a big issue.
+The only exception to this is possibly bulldogs and pugs as they aren’t the best swimmers.
 The main reason to take your dog with you when you SUP is it will make it a more fun experience for you.
 It will also give you something enjoyable to do with your dog and another chance to bond with him on a regular basis.

 How to Train Your Dog to SUP

 Any breed of dog can be trained to stand up paddle board.
-Dogs of all sizes, weights and shapes can enjoy the fun of being on the water with their owners.
+Dogs of all sizes, weights, and shapes can enjoy the fun of being on the water with their owners.
 The training itself is very basic and does not take a lot of time.
 As long as your dog knows the basic commands of “sit,” “stay” and “down” he will be able to have a safe trip out on the water.
 The important thing is introducing your dog to the paddle board on land first.
 This will help him to not be overwhelmed once the element of the water is introduced.
 You can stand on the paddle board and give your dog simple commands to encourage him to stay on it with you while rewarding him with treats.
 Once you’re ready to hit the water it only takes about an hour to train your dog to SUP.

 Why Your Dog Should Wear a Life Jacket When You SUP

-You also want to make sure that the life vest you choose has at least one strong handle positioned above your dog’s shoulders.
-This will help greatly in picking your dog up and putting him back on your paddleboard.
+You also want to make sure that the life vest you choose has at least one strong handle or strap positioned above your dog’s shoulders.
+This will help greatly in picking your dog up and putting him back on your paddle board.
 When it comes to life vests color isn’t just about style.

 How to Get the Right Size Life Jacket for Your Dog

 Sizes like “small,” “medium” and “large” vary from brand to brand.
-In order to get the best fit you need to shop using your dog’s exact measurements.
-You should use a tape measure to measure your dog’s chest, length, and neck.
+In order to get the best fit, you should shop using your dog’s exact measurements.
+Use a tape measure to measure your dog’s chest, length, and neck.
 To measure your dog’s length measure from the neck to the base of the tail.
 To measure the chest, wrap the tape measure from the top of your dog’s shoulder blades to the largest part of his ribcage.
 To measure the neck, simply wrap the tape measure around the base of your dog’s neck.